vincentbosc/awesome-elasticsearch-search/README.md

 # awesome-elasticsearch
 Awesome Elasticsearch - A classified list of useful links to blog-articles/documentations.
-Inspired by the great (awesome-search repo)[https://github.com/frutik/awesome-search], but focused on Elasticsearch.
+Inspired by the great [awesome-search repo](https://github.com/frutik/awesome-search), but focused on Elasticsearch.

 ## Topics